-In this article, we will learn how to execute a PostgreSQL function and Stored procedure in Python.
-PostgreSQL function and the Stored procedure can perform different operations it can be data manipulation or data retrieval.
-We will see how to execute such functions from Python.
+In this lesson, you will learn how to execute a PostgreSQL function and Stored procedure in Python.
+PostgreSQL function can perform different operations; it can be data manipulation or data retrieval.
+Let’s see how to execute such functions from Python.

 Before executing the following program, please make sure you have the following in place:

-- Username and password that you need to connect PostgreSQL.
+- Username and password that you need to connect to PostgreSQL.